nibrahim/showkeys/README.md

 will be able to see the keys being pressed.

 It is similar to [key-mon](http://code.google.com/p/key-mon/).
-Key-mon has more features that showkeys.
+Key-mon has more features than showkeys.
 The advantages of showkeys are

 1. Doesn't use gtk/gnome.
 2. Uses [libxosd](http://sourceforge.net/projects/libxosd/) to display